 Commemorated on the Singapore Memorial, Kranji War Cemetery, Singapore. |

 Ernest Finch was born in St Ebbe's into a large family.
-By the outbreak of war in 1939, he and his widwed father and two youngest sisters were living in Weirs Lane in Cold Harbour, at the far southern end of the Abingdon Road.
+By the outbreak of war in 1939, he and his widowed father and two youngest sisters were living in Weirs Lane in Cold Harbour, at the far southern end of the Abingdon Road.
 Ernest joined the 35th Light Anti-Aircraft Regiment and was initially deployed in defending local RAF bases from air attacks.
 However, in 1941 he and his regiment sailed to Singapore, were they were taken prisoner by the Japanese.
-Ernest and another of our '24 men of Grandpont', Edward Boswell, were killed in the infamous Ballalae Massacre.
+Ernest and another of our 24 men of Grandpont, Edward Boswell, were killed in the infamous Ballalae Massacre.

 |